OpenEnergyPlatform/oeplatform/docs/install/installation.md

     2. Install databases & setup connection
         - Setup database
-        - Setup the connection to the database server to the djnago project by adding the credentials in the `oeplatoform/securitysettings.py`
+        - Setup the connection to the database server to the Django project by adding the credentials in the `oeplatoform/securitysettings.py`

         ??? info "Option 1: Use docker"
             - [Install docker](https://docs.docker.com/get-docker/)